We all love eating out, but it can be tricky navigating a menu for the healthiest choices, along with tackling oversized restaurant portions.

 Cut your entrée in half as soon as it arrives and put it aside - don't be shy about asking for leftovers to be popped in a doggy bag to take home.
 What's left on your plate will probably still be larger than a standard portion size.

-If you and your partner, friend or family member traditionally like to end a restaurant meal with a shared dessert for the table, go for the sorbet.
+If you like to end a restaurant meal with a shared dessert for the table, go for the sorbet.
+Or, save up your rollovers and weeklies in advance and order your favourite dessert!